ICRIN-lab/GoNoGo/README.md

 Sources : Gordon B, Caramazza A. Lexical decision for open- and closed-class words: Failure to replicate differential frequency sensitivity.
 Brain and Language.
 1982;15:143–160.
 <a href="https://www.sciencedirect.com/science/article/pii/0093934X82900530?via%3Dihub"> Read here full article </a>.
-Gordon and Caramazza claimed that the go/no-go procedure resulted in better performance and data that were less noisy than data from the two-choice procedure.
+</br>Gordon and Caramazza claimed that the go/no-go procedure resulted in better performance and data that were less noisy than data from the two-choice procedure.